Sgt. Lawrence John Jordan

 On August 4th, the Canadian Inventor left Takao and made its way along the west coast of Formosa to Keelung Harbor.
 Arriving there on August 5th, it remained in port for twelve days while additional repairs to its boiler were made to its boiler.

 It sailed again on August 17th, and had more boiler problems, north of Formosa, near the Ryuku Islands.
 This time it made its way to Naha, Okinawa.
 After repairs again were made, it sailed for Moji, Japan.
-The trip ended on September 4, 1944 after 62 days when it finally arrived at Moji.
+The trip ended on September 4, 1944, after 62 days, when the ship finally arrived at Moji.

 One of the more interesting side stories of World War II involved Larry.
 In 1941, Larry was out with a friend, Herbert Hans Haupt.
 The two men had attended Lakeview High School in Chicago together.
 Haupt suggested that they visit a German Bund club he belonged to.
 When they entered the club, Larry knew that being there was a mistake.
 From the ceilings of the club hung Nazi flags.
 Larry got into an argument with Haupt about Hitler and the Nazis.
 One reason for the argument was that Haupt had begun to preach Nazi propaganda to Larry.
 Things were said and Larry punched Haupt in the nose.
 This was the last time that Larry saw Haupt.